 Above the fluxcheck command was used with the -unrestricted option which allowed the exchange reactions to all be active.
-This command can also be used to see what reactions cannot carry flux when specific media are supplied.
-To run this command on the network with the media that is specified in the media file run the following command:
+This command can also be used to see what reactions cannot carry flux when specific compounds are supplied in the medium.
+To run this command on the network with the medium that is specified in the exchange file run the following command: